UKVI confirms new attendance rules for international students

 Let’s start with some definitions.

-Remote delivery is proposed to be defined as:
+Remote delivery is now defined as:

-The timetabled delivery of learning where there is no need for the student to attend the premises of the student sponsor or partner institution which would otherwise take place live in-person at the sponsor or partner institution site.
+Timetabled delivery of learning where there is no need for the student to attend the premises of the student sponsor or partner institution which would otherwise take place live in-person at the sponsor or partner institution site.

-Face-to-face delivery is then proposed to be defined as:
+Face-to-face delivery is now defined as:

 Timetabled learning that takes place in-person and on the premises of the student sponsor or a partner institution.